Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

     - allows going back to previous versions if errors emerge due to new changes.

 ##What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges?
--rapid technological advancement places considerable pressure on software engineers to stay current.
+  - problem:
+      Technology advancing over time
+  - solution:
- Solution: adopting continuous learning practices and using agile methodologies to adapt to emerging trends, keeping their skills sharp in an ever-evolving industry. -
+      - learning new practices and  adapting to emerging trends
--Time Constraints - Software engineering is a demanding and time-intensive field, often requiring engineers to work under high pressure to meet tight deadlines.
- Solution: adopt agile methodologies, such as Scrum, to streamline workflows by dividing large projects into manageable sprints
+   - problem:
+      Tight time deadlines
+   - solution:
+      - Using agile methodology to manage large projects.
+    - problem:
--Limited Infrastructure - limited high-performance software engineering tools and computing platforms and inefficient data storage architectures.
+       Limited resources for software engineering tools and data storage architecture.
+     - solution:
- Solution: Software engineers must rely heavily on a robust infrastructure to perform their jobs effectively.
+        - software engineers must adapt to robust infrastructure for expected performance.
--Changing Software Requirements - Software requirements are often dynamic and subject to frequent changes, making it challenging for engineers to design and develop solutions that meet users' needs while accounting for future updates and bug fixes.
-Solution: engineers can adopt approaches like agile development, which emphasizes iterative progress and adaptability, and modular design, which enables flexibility by breaking systems into manageable, independent components.
+     - problem:
--Software Security - Programming secure software is a complex and challenging task.
+        Ensuring programming of secure software is difficult.
-Solution: research ways to defend against hacking, malware, phishing, insider and third-party threats -Software Accessibility and Usability - Overly complex software can frustrate or confuse users.
-Solution: Use scalable architecture, Emphasize reliability.
+     - solution:
+        - learning about possible threats and how to defend from threats.

-#Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+##Explain the different types of testing (unit, integration, system, and acceptance) and their importance?

+in software quality assurance.
 >Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software.
 - it ensures that each unit performs its intended function correctly, isolated from other components.Integration tests - verify that different modules or services used by your application work well together.
  - help to ensure data flows smoothly between modules and interfaces work as expected.